larribas/dagger/docs/user-guide/serializers/write-your-own.md

 - A Pandas DataFrame as a CSV or a Parquet file.
 - A Protocol Buffers contract.

-In those cases, you can bring your custom serialization implementation to _Dagger_ and use it in your tasks.
+In those cases, __you can bring your custom serialization implementation to _Dagger_ and use it in your tasks__.

-## Serializer Protocol
+## ☑️ Serializer Protocol

 To write a custom serializer, you need to create a class that implements the following protocol: